Digital Quantum Simulation of Scalar Yukawa Coupling: DQS of Hamiltonian dynamics and encoding fermion/boson states on qubits

-To faciliatate the discussion of the DQS of the Yukawa-coupled system in the remainder of this paper, we begin with some general considerations of the DQS of the dynamics following an interaction quench and quantum-circuit synthesis (Sec.~\ref{DQSforQuench}).
-We then recapitulate the basic aspects of encoding the relevant particle states on qubits, both for fermions (Sec.~\ref{EncodeFermions}) and bosons (Sec.~\ref{EncodeBosons}).
+To facilitate the discussion of the DQS of the Yukawa-coupled system in the remainder of this paper, we begin with some general aspect of DQS and quantum-circuit synthesis (Section~\ref{DQSforQuench}).
+We then recapitulate the basic aspects of encoding the relevant particle states on qubits, both for fermions (Section~\ref{EncodeFermions}) and bosons (Section~\ref{EncodeBosons}).
+Finally, we discuss the truncation of the boson Hilbert space (Section~\ref{sec:Truncation}).